-Cartridges have a varying life span but generally can be replaced under the following guidelines under normal working conditions; Stage 1 - Replace Every 6 Months.
-Stage 3 - Replace once a year.
-The Membrane (Stage 2) can vary significantly depending on a range of factors including but not limited to water quality and usage volumes.
-We generally find that on poor quality water such as Bore water\, or Mains Water in areas of WA, NT and SA the membranes generally last between 1 - 2 Years.
+Cartridges have a varying life span but generally can be replaced under the following guidelines under normal working conditions; Stage 1, 2 - Replace Every 6 Months.
+Stage 3, 5 - Replace Every 12 Months.
+The Membrane (Stage 4) can vary significantly depending on a range of factors including but not limited to water quality and usage volumes.
+We generally find that on poor quality water such as Bore water, or Mains Water in areas of WA, NT and SA the membranes generally last between 1 - 2 Years.
 Other areas where the water is less harsh the membrane can last anywhere up to 4 years without requiring replacement.